weierophinney/mwop.net/module/PhlyBlog/README.md

 This module is a tool for generating a static blog.

-Blog posts are simply PHP files that create and return `Blog\EntryEntity` objects.
+Blog posts are simply PHP files that create and return `PhlyBlog\EntryEntity` objects.
 You point the compiler at a directory, and it creates a tree of files representing your blog and its feeds.
 These can either be consumed by your application, or they can be plain old HTML markup files that you serve